ChrstphrHll/npc_gen/students/Abel Marsh.md

   int: 14
   str: 15
   wis: 11
-track: Exploration
-trait: I can stare down a hell hound without flinching.
-trait1: Equitable
-trait2: Hesitant
 year: 5
+guild: Fiesn
+partyID: 48
 ---
 # Abel Marsh
 ---
 ### Description
 - 5th year Warforged Paladin in Fiesn
-- smooth copper guilded with silver, Amber eyes, and silver skin
+- smooth copper guilded with silver, Pale Blue eyes, and silver skin
 - Is Equitable and Hesitant, and has Wealth as their ideal

 ### Organizations